dddpaul/blog/content/posts/oracle-connectivity.md

 And every database has it's own non-standard ways in addition.

-But these tests bring to a single conclusion - you must specify driver-level timeouts to handle network timeouts.
+But these tests have been lead us to a single conclusion — you must specify network timeouts on driver level.
 All these JDBC stuff isn't enough for Oracle database.

 This code is suitable for [Tomcat JDBC Connection Pool](http://tomcat.apache.org/tomcat-7.0-doc/jdbc-pool.html):